oras-project/oras-www/docs/CLI/5_developer_guide.md

 2. If you haven't already, open PR to add your GPG key to the [`KEYS`](https://github.com/oras-project/oras/blob/main/KEYS) file (see file for instructions)
 3. Open a release PR to
    - Build with latest golang: replace go version of [binary](https://github.com/oras-project/oras/blob/main/.github/workflows/release-github.yml#L32) and [image](https://github.com/oras-project/oras/blob/main/Dockerfile#L14) to latest stable one
-   - Update oras version: replace [current stable version](https://github.com/oras-project/oras/blob/main/internal/version/version.go#L5) with upcoming release version
+   - Update oras version: replace [current stable version](https://github.com/oras-project/oras/blob/main/internal/version/version.go#L20) with upcoming release version
 4. After the release PR got merged, [create an issue](https://github.com/oras-project/oras/issues/new) to call for vote on cutting off a release tag `release-<version>` based on the version update commit.
 5. Make fresh clone of the repo after all above steps are completed.
-Create a new tag for the version prefixed with "v", for example: `git tag v0.15.0`.
-Push the tag directly to the repo, for example `git push origin v0.15.0`.
+Create a new tag for the version prefixed with "v" and push the tag directly to the repo.
     ```sh
-    version=0.15.0
+    version=1.0.0
     git tag v${version}
     git push origin v${version}
     ```